nikosportolos/babel/README.md

 - **Sort Translations**

-  Keep your localization files organized for enhanced readability and maintainability.
+  Keep your translation files organized for enhanced readability and maintainability, making it easier for you and your team to work with translations effectively.
-  Babel offers robust sorting capabilities to help you maintain a well-structured localization file.

 - **Clean Generated Files**

-  Optimize your project's footprint by removing redundant or unused translation files, ensuring a lean and efficient application build.
+  Optimize your project's footprint by removing redundant or unused translation keys, ensuring a lean and efficient application build.

 **Babel** is a valuable asset for Flutter developers looking to streamline their localization workflow.